SpeechPathology.com Phone: 800-242-5183

 Course: #8878Level: Intermediate3 Hours

-This 2-part series will provide a language and literacy toolkit refresher for school-based SLPs, focusing on interventions that resonate with students to maximize motivation and engagement.
+This 2-part series provides a language and literacy toolkit refresher for school-based SLPs, focusing on interventions that resonate with students to maximize motivation and engagement.

 Connecting with the Preverbal Child to Increase Social Communication